 Optional things to do in the Yucatan Peninsula (if you have more time)

-Other things to know about Yucutan Peninsula
+Other things to know about the Yucatan Peninsula

 Packing list for Mexico

-- Sun block – the sun is strong, be sure to protect yourself at all times.
+- Sun block – The sun is strong, be sure to protect yourself at all times.

-- An adapter – this universal adapter saves my life!
+- An adapter – This universal adapter saves my life!
 I can go to any country and be sure my phone will actually charge!
-If you are from the US, you do not need an adapter, but you might need a 120/127V converter
+If you are from the US, you do not need an adapter, but you might need a 120/127V converter.

-- Water proof phone case – who will take all those pictures while swimming in a cenote?
+- Water proof phone case – Who will take all those pictures while swimming in a cenote?

-- A GoPro or any other underwater camera, I take my action cam everywhere!
+- A GoPro or any other underwater camera-I take my action cam everywhere!

 - Comfortable sandals and/or flip-flops

-- Swimming suite!
-The more the better J
+- Bikinis!
+The more the better. 🙂

 - A beach bag